|

 herself decisively on the Hungarian side in the nationality conflict

-thereby making an important contribution to the historic compromise
+thereby making an important contribution to the historic compromise of

-of 1867.
+1867.
 She persuaded her husband, Emperor Franz Joseph, to accept

-Hungary's gaining an equal footing with Austria also strengthened
+Hungary's gaining an equal footing with Austria also strengthened the

-the liberal element in the monarchy as a whole.
-She newer accepted
+liberal element in the monarchy as a whole.
+She newer accepted the

-upbringing of her children and as a protest she started spending a
+children and as a protest she started spending a great deal of time

-great deal of time away from Vienna.
-She was widely regarded as one
+away from Vienna.
+She was widely regarded as one of the most beautiful

-of the most beautiful women in Europe - it took three hours each
+women in Europe - it took three hours each morning just to dress her

-morning just to dress her hair, she was compulsive about physical
+hair, she was compulsive about physical exercise, and her efforts to

-exercise, and her efforts to keep her waistline as small as
+keep her waistline as small as possible, she frequently subjected

-After her only son, Crown Prince Rudolf, committed suicide in 1889,
+herself to starvation diets.
+After her only son, Crown Prince Rudolf,

-her travels grew even more restless.
-She rarely stayed long in any
+committed suicide in 1889, her travels grew even more restless.
+She

-given place and spent no more than a few weeks each year in Vienna.
+rarely stayed long in any given place and spent no more than a few

-During an overnight stop in Geneva in 1898 Italian anarchist stabbed
+weeks each year in Vienna.
+During an overnight stop in Geneva in 1898

-her with a sharpened file.
-Daughter of Duke Maximilian in Bayern and
+Italian anarchist stabbed her with a sharpened file.
+Daughter of Duke

-Princess Maria Ludowika of Bayern, daughter of the Bavarian king,
+Maximilian in Bayern and Princess Maria Ludowika of Bayern, daughter

-she was mother of three daughters and one son, and lived (1873-98). |
+of the Bavarian king, she was mother of three daughters and one son,

 |